-After many years of committed service and dedication, C. Allen Powell, or “Big Al,” co-founder and Executive Director of the National Technical Honor Society (NTHS) has announced he will be retiring effective January of 2021.
+After many years of committed service and dedication, C. Allen Powell, co-founder and Executive Director of the National Technical Honor Society (NTHS) has announced he will be retiring in the near future.

 Under his leadership, NTHS has become a major scholarship source for high-achieving Career and Technical Education (CTE) student-members, and has awarded over $2 million in scholarships to date.
 Throughout his career in education, Mr. Powell has dutifully championed the benefits and advantages of CTE and training in skilled trades, and leaves behind a remarkable legacy in the organization he was fundamental in founding and